readthedocs/readthedocs.org/docs/custom_installs/index.rst

 .. warning::
     These documents are maintained by the community, and might not be up to date.
-    Read the Docs developers do not support custom installs of our software in our public issue tracker.
-For additional support of a custom installation, please see our `paid support plans <https://readthedocs.com/services/#open-source-support>`_.
+    Read the Docs developers do not support custom installs of our software, as mentioned in our :doc:`open-source-philosophy`.

 .. toctree::
     :maxdepth: 2